 Follow news related to the UN’s independent human rights experts on Twitter @UN_SPExperts.

-Document Sources: Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Special Rapporteur on the situation of human rights in the OPT, United Nations High Commissioner for Human Rights (UNHCHR)
+Document Source: Office of the United Nations High Commissioner for Human Rights (OHCHR), Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Special Rapporteur on the situation of human rights in the OPT

 Subject: Human rights and international humanitarian law